collectiveaccess/providence/README.md

 CollectiveAccess is freely available under the open source GNU Public License version 3.

-### About CollectiveAccess 1.7.9
+### About CollectiveAccess 1.7.10

-Version 1.7.9 is a maintenance release with bug fixes and support for MySQL 8.0 and PHP 7.3 and 7.4.
+Version 1.7.10 is a maintenance release with bug fixes.

 ### Installation